esby-space/phoenixes/README.md

-# the Trinity Phoenixes website prototype
+# The Trinity Robotics Team Website!

-still under construction!
+still underconstruction
-- Moho - backend
-- Seabass - frontend
+- built by Moho (backend) and Seabass (frontend)
-- Lake - trinventory